CharlesAtUW/GunsAndSwords/README.md

 Week 10 was spring break, and our whole team/class went to GDC during week 11.

 ## Catch-Up (Week 12)
+#### Team
+- Since we didn't fully finish the power fantasy and mastery opportunities last time, we spent this week catching up and finishing them, as well as making general fixes in the project.
+  - Divith worked on finishing the ultimate attack.
+For that attack, the player charges up and does a kick that sends the enemy flying.
+This is another power fantasy opportunity for the player.
+  - When an enemy is hit, they now play a hit-back animation and are stunned momentarily.
+This is both another power fantasy (stunlock an enemy) and mastery opportunity (fend off multiple enemies via stunning them) for the player.
+  - Divith and Yoyo made fixes to the melee enemy AI.
 #### Individual
 - I noticed a lot of duplicated code between our different enemy classes.
-  - To combat this, I factored out a lot of the common behavior between these classes into one superclass, BP_Enemy.
+  - To address this, I factored out a lot of the common behavior between these classes into one superclass, BP_Enemy.
 This superclass handles detecting the player/their decoy, as well as what happens when taking damage (a lot of things, such as stun, knockback, and dying)
   - Doing this also had the effect (which was intended) of making the melee enemies now shootable, and the ranged enemy now melee-able, when they previously weren't.
   - It also resulted in both our melee enemies now using the exact same behavior tree (BTT_Attack calls BP_Enemy's Attack which is overridden by each enemy type).
 ![updated behavior tree](https://github.com/user-attachments/assets/1afcc8d2-8a2e-439d-8be0-238918f7b9ad)